MrBLightning/chuck-norris-facts/README.md

 ## Learn More

+The favicon used in this app was downloaded from [Icons8](https://icons8.com/icon/B66tBXIKOwR9/chuck-norris).

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).